 After January 1, 2019, the minimum wage will be indexed to inflation.
 The first inflationary increase will be announced in spring 2019, and will take effect on October 1, 2019.

 All businesses are required to allow all employees up to 10 days of personal emergency leave (PEL) per calendar year.
-The entitlement kicks in after one week of employment.
+The entitlement kicks in after seven days of employment.
 The first two days taken must be paid at the employee’s regular rate.
 PEL may be taken for:

 - A personal illness or medical emergency